Heziode/strapi-auth0-example/README.md

 # React Authentication Flow

+> Archived because Auth0 is in Strapi from v3.4.5: https://forum.strapi.io/t/new-release-strapi-v3-4-5/2446

 Basic React application that shows how the authenticate users using `JSON Web Tokens`.

 This example add Auth0 authentication with Strapi.
 For more information, please take a look at [`./strapi-auth0-backend/extensions/users-permissions`](./strapi-auth0-backend/extensions/users-permissions).